onyonkaclifford/Capstone/README.md

 ### Testing

-The unittest Standard Python Library package is used for testing
+The unittest Standard Python Library package is used for testing, and it generates a test report (`test_report.json`) that can be analysed for more in-depth insights

 - To run tests: `python -m unittest`
 - To run tests with increased verbosity: `python -m unittest -v`